tig/winprint/README.md

 * Complete control over page formatting options, including headers and footers, margins, fonts, page orientation, etc...
 * Headers and Footers support detailed file and print information macros with rich date/time formatting.
 * Simple and elegant graphical user interface with accurate print preview.
-* The most capable PowerShell printing tool enabling printing from the command line.
+* The most capable PowerShell printing tool for printing from the command line.
   * Complete control of printing features with dozens of parameters, including *Intellicode* parameter completion (using `tab` key).
   * Allows **winprint** to be used from other applications or solutions.
 The **winpprint** PowerShell `Out-WinPrint` CmdLet is a drop-in replacement for `out-printer`.
 * Sheet Definitions make it easy to save settings for frequent print jobs.
 * Comprehensive logging.
-* Cross platform.
-Even though it's named **win**print, it works on Windows, Linux (command line only; some assembly required), and (not yet tested) Mac OS.

 ## Documentation